 The WSCC’s Occupational Health and Safety (OHS) Funding Program offers funding opportunities for providers of OHS services that improve workplace safety and support employers in complying with OHS legislation in the Northwest Territories and Nunavut.

 The OHS Funding Program will advance the WSCC’s vision of reducing work-related accidents, injuries, and illnesses.
-The goals of the OHS Funding Program are to:
+The goals of the OHS Funding Program are to improve the availability and accessibility of OHS training or education initiatives in the Northwest Territories and Nunavut, particularly in communities outside of Yellowknife and Iqaluit.

 2025-2026 Funding Program Initiatives